7Block Labs

 A. Strategy Workbench

-Deliverable: a signed architecture one‑pager and a GRC checklist per product.
+Deliverable: A signed architecture one-pager and a GRC checklist for each product.

 B. Contract Factory and Wallet Kit

-Deliverable: a versioned monorepo template with AA wallets, cross‑chain adapters, and gas‑optimized patterns.
+A versioned monorepo template that includes AA wallets, cross-chain adapters, and some gas-optimized patterns.

 C. Secure SDLC Pipeline

-Deliverable: a hardened pipeline with pass/fail criteria and retained evidence for auditors.
+Deliverable: A robust pipeline with clear pass/fail criteria and documented evidence for auditors.

 D. Interop and Sequencing Layer